TwitchPlaysPokemon/tpp_burning_red/docs/itemapi.md

 ## Regular API calls

 The following table lists all API calls.
+Regular API calls occur when a value with both upper bits clear is written to `wItemAPICommand`, provided that said value is no less than four.
 Note that the arguments and return values are passed via `wItemAPIBuffer`.

 |Value|Name                    |Arguments                                    |Return values                          |
 |:---:|:-----------------------|:--------------------------------------------|:--------------------------------------|